Severno/get_next_line-1/README.md

 Allowed functions are `read`, `malloc` and `free`.
 Everything else is forbidden.

 ### Using the project
-The project must be submitted without a Makefile.
+The project must be submitted without both a Makefile and a main.
+A main has been supplied but you can use your own.
 To compile first run:
 ```console
 make -C libft/ fclean && make -C libft/
 ```